-Vintage 2011: Double Gold, San Francisco Chronicle
+Vintage 2014: Gold, San Francisco Chronicle

-Vintage 2012: Silver, San Francisco Chronicle
+Vintage 2012: Best of Class, San Francisco Chronicle